 Massachusetts doesn't group misdemeanors into different classes (like class A and B) for purposes of sentencing.
 Instead, the criminal statutes for individual crimes spell out the potential penalties—which in turn determine whether the crimes are misdemeanors.
 If the potential punishment carries time in jail or a house of corrections, the crime is a misdemeanor.
 (Mass.
 Gen. Laws ch.
 274, § 1 (2023)).

 In most states, jail time for misdemeanors is usually limited to a year or less.
-In Massachusetts, however, misdemeanors may be punished by as much as 30 months in jail or a house of corrections (and/or a fine).
+In Massachusetts, however, misdemeanors may be punished by as much as 30 months (2 ½ years) in jail or a house of corrections and a fine.

-In some misdemeanor cases, Massachusetts provides sentencing alternatives to jail, including:
+Massachusetts law also provides sentencing alternatives to jail, including: